-For fiscal 2016, the committee established NIAT targets for the bank and for each business unit after consideration of expectations regarding the external environment (GDP growth, regulatory and other changes) and other internal factors, such as the expected impact of merger and acquisition activity and expectations regarding organic growth.
-This approach allows for thoughtful consideration of investments that are medium term in nature, one-time items, and other differences in expectations from year to year.
+For fiscal 2017, the committee established NIAT targets for the bank and for each business unit after consideration of expectations regarding the external environment (gross domestic product growth, regulatory and other changes) and other internal factors, such as the expected impact of merger and acquisition activity and expectations regarding organic growth.
+This approach allows for thoughtful consideration of investments that are medium-term in nature, one-time items, and other differences in expectations from year to year.